Spritan/IIT-M-notes/Statistics/Untitled.md

 **Categorical variable**s: Variables which should not be treated like numbers (as in mathematics), and whose values come from a list of possibilities.

 - **Nominal variable:** A categorical variable where the categories do not have a natural ordering (e.g. gender, ethnicity, country).
-- **Ordinal variable**: A categorical variable where the categories have a natural ordering (e.g. age group, income level, educational status).

 > ##### **Nominal Variable Classification Based on Numeric Property**
 >